What’s in this article

 RPGT is imposed as a result of the profits made from the difference between the disposal price and acquisition price.
 Thus, when the resale price is greater than the purchase price, RPGT takes effect.

 All RPGT valuations are to be reported within eight working days of the receipt by Jabatan Penilaian dan Perkhidmatan Harta (JPPH).
-JPPH is the body which determines the market value of the property disposed of or acquired as requested by Lembaga Hasil Dalam Negeri (LHDN).
+JPPH is the body that determines the market value of the property disposed of or acquired as requested by Lembaga Hasil Dalam Negeri (LHDN).

 Regardless of their status as citizens, permanent residents, or neither, RPGT is charged on every person living in Malaysia on all gains which arise from the disposal or real property owned including shares in a real property company (RPC).